tobwei/disentIntel/README.md

 ## **Introduction**

-This is the code repository of the paper ***Disentangled Latent Speech Representation for Automatic Pathological Intelligibility Assessment***.
+This is the code repository for the paper ***Disentangled Latent Speech Representation for Automatic Pathological Intelligibility Assessment***, which can be found [here](https://arxiv.org/abs/2204.04016).

+It uses an existing architecture, originally desined with Voice Conversion in mind ([SpeechSplit](https://arxiv.org/abs/2004.11284)).
+However, for this work it is trained differently from the original implementation and only the encoder outputs are used to extract certain latent speech representations.
+These can then be used in a final step to determine a (pathological) speaker's intelligibility value based on a reference signal.

 If you use this repository for your work, please cite the following paper: